 Air Conditioning Risks for Infants

 While air conditioning has many benefits it’s important to be aware of the risks when using it around infants.
+Improper use of air conditioning can make a baby sick, leading to symptoms like a runny nose or making the baby uncomfortable.
 Positioning an air vent away from the baby’s crib is key to a safe sleeping environment.
 Regularly checking the position of air vents is also important to prevent cold air blasts from hitting the baby and compromising their body temperature and comfort.

 1. SIDS